 7. Verdun

 Originally, this area was not very desirable to live in, but recently, it has gone through the gentrification process and is one of the cheaper areas to live.
-Locals will also say it is one of the most dangerous; however, the news stories I have heard since living in Montreal have been in Le Plateau.
+Locals will also say it is one of the most dangerous; however, most of the news stories I have heard since living in Montreal have been in Le Plateau.

 Cost of Living in Montreal